Complex Spine Surgery Frequently Asked Questions

 Do you practice Bloodless Medicine?

 Although the Medical Center at Augusta University believes that blood donation and transfusion are an important part of the care of many patients, we respect each patient’s personal beliefs and preferences.
 Our facility has access to the latest technology in cell salvage, hemodilution, erythorocyte stimulation and autologous & directed donation.
 We will discuss all of these technologies with you and ask a series of “what if” questions to determine which of these may or may not be appropriate for you under various circumstances.
 Strict religious beliefs and strong personal feelings can and will be respected.
 Our bloodless medicine coordinator would be happy to meet with you to discuss your needs.

-How do I get to Medical Center at Augusta University?
+How do I get to The Medical Center at Augusta University?

 Where Do I Park?

-The Ambulatory Care Center (ACC) houses all of the Medical Center at Augusta University clinics, including the Medical Center at Augusta University Spine Clinic.
+The Ambulatory Care Center (ACC) houses all of the Augusta University Health clinics, including the Augusta University Spine Clinic.
 As you turn off of 15th Street and drive down Harper street, you will see the large Ambulatory Care Center in front of you.
 Drive under the ACC and start looking left.
-After the deli and the Credit Union, you will see the entrance to the Harper Street Parking Deck, as pictured above.
+After the deli and the Credit Union, you will see the entrance to the Harper Street Parking Deck.